zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 #### Relayer

 Relayer is an off-chain application that listens for events on both chains.
-Upon events it sends transaction to alternate chain's bridge contract.
+Upon events it sends transaction to other chain's bridge contract.
 It has the private key of the bridge contracts' admin account allowing it to mint or release tokens.

 #### Contracts